Sebastian320CA/Sebastian320CA/README.md

 I'm a Systems Engineering student at Universidad Santo Tomás, currently entering my 7th semester.

-My primary interest is backend development with Java and Spring Boot, focusing on scalable applications, software architecture, database design, and maintainable codebases.
+My main focus is backend development with Java and Spring Boot, where I enjoy designing maintainable applications, scalable systems, and well-structured architectures.

-I enjoy building systems that solve real-world problems while applying engineering principles such as Clean Architecture and Hexagonal Architecture.

-* Backend Development with Java & Spring Boot
-* PostgreSQL & MySQL
-* Docker & Containerization
-* Software Architecture
-* Linux-based Development Environments
+I am constantly looking for opportunities to learn beyond the classroom.
+I enjoy exploring new technologies, understanding how things work under the hood, and challenging myself with projects that help me grow as a developer.

+Linux has become one of my biggest interests.
+I enjoy working in terminal-based environments, automating workflows, customizing my system, and learning more about operating systems and infrastructure.

+### What Drives Me

+* Continuous learning and self-improvement.
+* Building practical solutions to real-world problems.
+* Exploring software architecture and system design.
+* Deepening my knowledge of Linux and open-source technologies.
+* Developing clean, maintainable, and scalable applications.

 ---